zetec30/Contextual-Research/MRes Notes.md

 > Body image is a person's individual perception of his/her own body and is a multidimensional dynamic process and affected by internal factors such as age, sex, physical condition as well as external factors including social or environmental factors [10].
 Body image disturbance is the result of social values emphasizing vitality and physical appearence and fitness.
 Therefore amputation may be seen as a sign of failure.
 Amputees have to adapt physically, socially, and psychologically to alterations in structure, function, and body image [11].
 Data concerning body image in patients immediately after amputation is missing in the literature.

 > Self-esteem is a positive or negative orientation toward oneself: an overall evaluation of one's worth or value [12], [13].
-Self-esteem encompasses beliefs and emotions such as triumph, despair, pride and shame [14].
+Self-esteem encompasses beliefs and emotions such as triumph, despair, pride and shame(Holzer et al., 2014).